vuralevren/altogic-auth-next12/README.md

 export default MagicLinkView;
 ```

-# Let's get to the most important point
+# Handling Authentication
-Next is a server side rendering tool, we will do some operations on the backend.
-So we need to create a folder named **api** in pages directory.
+Next is a server-side rendering tool.
+We will do some operations on the backend.
+So we need to create a folder named **API** in the pages directory.

 ## Let's create a api folder
 Create a folder named **auth** in pages/api.